UNDER CONSTRUCTION

 14. Spontaneous symmetry breaking and the Higgs mechanism

-In the tutorial, we discuss the practise exam.
+There is no problem sheet for this lecture.
+In the tutorial, which takes place right after the last lecture, we discuss the practise exam.

 15. BRST symmetry, physical Hilbert space